shadowinkstar/Kaleidoscope/README.md

 ## How to Run

-Taking `base.py` as an example, run the following command to start converting a sample novel:
+Taking `base.py` as an example, edit it and run the following command to start converting a sample novel:

 ```bash
 uv run base.py
 ```

 The generated script and character information will appear in the `outputs/` directory.
 If you want to batch-generate images or audio, run `img.py` and `audio.py` respectively, or call them in `base.py` as needed.
+But use web_ui.py to launch the interface is more convenient.

 ## Launch the Web Interface